Andrustn/Andrustn.github.io/Python/lyrics/README.md

 | Pop  | 1,300  |

-In order to make the data useable we had to do some cleaning and preprocessing.
-The first thing we did was remove formating, punctuation, and a tag that was included at the end of each song.
-Next we removed stop words and lematized the words.
-Lematizing takes words like start started starting and converts them into the base word, in this case start.
-Next we tokenized the lyrics so they would be in a format that is useable.
-We had two methods for doing this.
-The first method was to count vectorize each word.
-That created a dataframe in which each row was a song and each column was a word in the dataframe with a count of how many times that word appeared in the song.

-The second mehtod used a Tf-idf score.
-This produces something similar to the first method but instead of a count is now gives each word a weight based on the words frequency in other documents.

-Both methods were explored while creating the model.
+After gathering the data, furthre cleaning and processing was necessary.
+We began by removing all lyric's punctuation, trademarks, and other tags that were included in the strings returned from the Genius API.
+We then removed stop words using the default options provided in the nltk packages, and lematized the lyrics.
+Lematizing describes the process of reducing words with prefixes and suffixes to their base meaning - For example, running becomes run, and waited becomes wait.
+We then tokenized the lyrics, treating each word as an individual entity.
+After tokenizing, we then vectorized using two methods: count vectorization, and Tf-idf score.
+Count vectorization involves creating binary dummy variables representing the existence of each word in a song, and Tf-idf vectorization takes things a step further, and adds weights to words based on their importance.

 ## EDA

-The follwing tables show the five most common words for each genre, excluding words that don't carry a lot of meaning.
+Exluding stop words, we found the following words to be the most prominent in each genre:

 <table>
 <tr><th>Country </th><th>Pop</th><th>Rock</th><th>Rhythm and Blues</th><th>Rap</th></tr>